 · Can you choose a fixed rate?

-You may find a deal on a variable rate, but a fixed rate can give your business some stability.
+You may find a deal on a variable rate, but a fixed rate mortgage can give your business some stability.
 Knowing the cost and your outgoings each month will keep you in control.

 But what about the property itself?
 Here are some questions to consider.